ton-blockchain/ton-connect/bridge.md

 If the app was previously approved for the current account — connects silently with ConnectEvent.

-#### autoConnect()
+#### restoreConnection()

-Initiates connect request, this is analogous to QR/link when using the HTTP bridge.
+Sends reconnection request.

-If the app was previously approved for the current account — connects silently with ConnectEvent.
+If the app was previously approved for the current account — connects silently with previous `ConnectEvent` (may include ton_proof).

-If the app was not previously approved ignores this request and returns ConnectEventError.
+Else if the app was not previously approved but app with same domain name was (via http bridge) — connects silently with `ConnectEvent` excluding `ton_proof`.

+Else returns `ConnectEventError` with error code 300.

 #### send()